-First quarter 2018 results were in-line with expectations and saw a continued decline in revenues offset by a decline in expenses when compared to 2017, due to certain one-time expenses incurred in the first quarter of 2017.
-The reduced revenue was the result of the continuing economic crisis which is impacting lease rates, along with reduced revenues as a result of asset sales to fund working capital-offset by reduced expenses as a result of our continuing focus on minimizing costs.
-I believe that current run-rates are somewhat indicative of where quarterly results should be going forward, excluding the continued reduction in revenues as we sell assets.
+The second quarter of 2018 results were roughly in-line with expectations and saw a continued decline in revenues offset by a small increase in expenses when compared to 2017.
+The reduced revenue was the result of the economic crisis which has impacted lease rates, along with reduced revenues due to asset sales to fund working capital-offset by a slight increase in expenses mostly related to compensation-some of which is now classified as "professional fees."
+I believe that current run-rates are somewhat indicative of where quarterly results should be going forward, excluding the continued reduction in revenues as we sell assets-potentially offset by an increase in expenses as we research other businesses to enter, to continue the focus on diversifying our company.